Consular Processing

 Steps of Consular Processing

-1. Determine Your Eligibility: Before you apply or a green card, it is important to know if you are able to immigrate to the United States.
+1. Determine Your Eligibility: Before you apply for a green card, it is important to know if you are able to immigrate to the United States.
 Most people can receive their eligibility through a multitude of options: a petition filed for you by a family member, a petition filed by an employer, immigrant alien entrepreneur, the green card lottery, or seeking asylum or refugee status.
 There are other special categories as well.

 2. Have Someone File the Petition: Once you have determined which category of immigration that you fall into, you will typically have someone else file the petition via Form I-130, I-140, I-526 or I-360.
 They must file within the United States, except for special circumstances.